SEU-ICS/docs/docs/shell/index.md

 $ make test01
 ```

-Similarly, to compare your result with the reference shell, you can run the trace driver on the reference shell
+Similarly, to run the shell driver on the reference shell, execute:
 by typing:
 ```shell
 $ ./sdriver.pl -t trace01.txt -s ./tshref -a "-p"